 If at any point a divorce occurs before the approval of an application for a green card, the immigration process stops.
 The divorce dissolves the relationship that made the spouse eligible.
 This is true even if USCIS already approved the immigrant petition.

 For example, using the same example above, Edward’s U.S. employer sponsors him for a green card.
 His wife Julia is a derivative beneficiary on the same I-140 petition.
 USCIS approved the petition and both filed their respective applications for an immigrant visa (green card).
 However, before the interview, the couple divorces.
 The divorce dissolves the relationship.
 Edward may continue with the application because he is the primary beneficiary.
 Julia is no longer his spouse; she may not continue.
 Children from the marriage may continue to be derivative green card applicants provided that custody is resolved.

 Should there be a divorce after green card approval, there is generally no reason for USCIS to review your case for the purposes of your permanent resident status.

-However, as previously mentioned, a divorce places additional burdens on a conditional resident with a 2-year year green card.
+However, as previously mentioned, a divorce places additional burdens on a conditional resident with a two-year year green card.
 A divorce after a green card is issued, is very significant.
 In these cases, the conditional resident must file Form I-751 with a waiver to the joint filing requirement and prove to USCIS that he/she entered the marriage in good faith.